ximonsson/screenserver/README.md

 Simple server to share screen over network.

 ## Introduction
-The server continuously records the screen of the host system by taking screen shots, compresses them to JPEG, and serves them over HTTP.
+The server continuously records the screen of the host system by taking screenshots, compresses them to JPEG, and serves them over HTTP.

 At the moment the application will only work on systems running an X server instance, as Xlib is used to take the actual screenshots.

 ## Dependencies
  - xlib C bindings